by Claudia Morales

 Winner of Mexico's National Rosario Castellanos Prize in 2015, No Habrá Retorno by Claudia Morales (Chiapas 1988) is an homage to those who have relocated in one way or another.
 In this deceptively slim novel, various experiences of displacement, movement, and memory are further complicated by the relationships we hold onto, for better or for worse.
 Composed of three interlocking narratives, No Way Back asks serious questions about our lasting impact on the world we inhabit while providing necessary depth to modern immigrant narratives.
 Morales' thoughtfully crafted characters are multi-faceted and imperfect, operating in a world imbued with equal parts brutality and tenderness:

-An elderly translator struggles to unravel her memories of being a young, Jewish, lesbian and member of the Communist Party in New York falling in love with her adoptive sister, how their lives intersected with that of the famed photographer, Marcey Jacobson, and their eventual relocation to Mexico during the height of McCarthyism.
+An elderly translator struggles to unravel her memories of being a young, Jewish, lesbian and member of the Communist Party in New York who falls in love with her adoptive sister, Janet, how their lives intersected with that of the famed photographer, Marcey Jacobson, and their eventual relocation to Mexico during the height of McCarthyism.
 As this narrator explores her own beliefs about political dissidence, fascism, and love, she is haunted by her memories of Ota Benga, the Mbuti Pygmy man kidnapped from the Congo to be put on exhibit at the Bronx zoo.

 Two present-day teenagers, Oliver from Honduras, El Gavilán from Guatemala, cross Mexico on foot and by train to reach the United States.
 Oliver is disturbed by his travelling companion's ruthlessness, and conflicts of personality stoke tensions between the two as they confront the few options that lay before them.
 Through a series of flashbacks, it is revealed that Oliver is gay and closeted.